Poor schools get iPads too

 Private schools that have been using tablet computing are also on board.

-Dainfern College, northern Johannesburg, and Sacred Heart College, in Observatory, eastern Johannesburg, have joined Peermont to share expertise with Ekhurleni teachers.
+Dainfern College in northern Johannesburg, and Sacred Heart College in Observatory, eastern Johannesburg, have joined Peermont to share expertise with Ekurhuleni teachers.

-Northore said Grade 7s at Sacred Heart developed applications and so are "not merely consumers of content but also creators".
+Head of Sacred Heart College Colin Northmore said Grade 7s develop applications for educational use and so are "not merely consumers of content but also creators".

 Last year they developed a phonics programme because the available application did not use South African accents.